Next Level Leadership

 Leaders achieve very little by themselves; they inspire people to come together for the good of the group.

-Leaders never start with what needs to be done.
+Leaders never start with WHAT needs to be done.
 Leaders start with WHY we need to do things.

 Leaders inspire action.”